Temple of Apollonis

-The Temple of Appolonis was built at Cyzicus in the 2nd century BC, in order to honor Apollonis of Cyzicus.
+The Temple of Apollonis was built at Cyzicus in modern Turkey in the 2nd century BC, in order to honor Apollonis of Cyzicus.
 The Cyzicene epigrams were inscribed in this temple.

 Location

 Located on the southern Propontis coast of modern-day northwest Turkey, Cyzicus was an important port for the rulers of Pergamon, and friendship was maintained since the beginning of the Attalid dynasty.
 Founded in the 8th century B.C.E. and retaining its independence throughout the Hellenistic period, it grew to be a center of trade connecting Europe and Asia, comparable in power to the later Byzantium Empire.
 The city was also a renowned center for education in various fields, with its location allowing for a vast cultural network.

 Influence of Apollonis at Cyzicus

 With Cyzicus as a major trading hub and potential naval power, the marriage of Apollonis create a strong alliance between her hometown and Pergamon and engendered a stronger form of loyalty by the citizens of Cyzicus through their identification with one of their own.
 She also imported various aspects of Cyzicus to Pergamon, including iconography styles and political allies, creating a symbiotic exchange of material and cultural trade.
 Her prestige as an heir-bearing queen would further establish a sense of pride in her hometown, as evidenced by the construction of a temple after her death in which the focus was parent-child mythology.
 This favourable image of Apollonis by the polis was maintained through royal visits with her sons, to the point they would be invoked in the reliefs of her temple.
 Her popularity was strong enough that her sons used her name to lay claim to their “origin” at Cyzicus, despite having been born elsewhere, with later generations maintaining the friendship-alliance.
 She received a dedicated temple, likely near the harbour.